TechStud/TCRD/README.md

-# TechStud's Costco Receipt Downloader and Dashboard
+# TechStud's Costco Receipt Downloader & Dashboard

 **An open-source, client-side solution for digitally archiving and analyzing your Costco in-warehouse receipt data.**